theo303/fizzbuzz-server/README.md

  - Run the container (and publish a port) `docker run --publish 8080:8080 -d fizzbuzz-server`
  - You can now access the API on the port you published

+### Windows usage
+Fizzbuzz-server was not tested on Windows

 ## Endpoints
 The API has 2 routes availables